noir-lang/noir/docs/docs/dev_docs/contracts/syntax/storage.md

 While we don't support private functions to directly alter public storage, the opposite direction is possible.
 The `insert_from_public` allow public function to insert notes into private storage.
 This is very useful when we want to support private function calls that must have been initiated in public, such as shielding or the like.

-#include_code insert_from_public /yarn-project/aztec-nr/aztec/src/state_vars/set.nr rust

 The usage is rather straight-forward and very similar to using the `insert` method with the difference that this one is called in public functions.

 #include_code insert_from_public /yarn-project/noir-contracts/src/contracts/token_contract/src/main.nr rust

 ### `remove`

 Will remove a note from the set if it previously has been read from storage, e.g. you have fetched it through a `get_notes` call.
 This is useful when you want to remove a note that you have previously read from storage and do not have to read it again.

-If you recall from earlier, we are emitting a nullifier when reading values to make sure that they are up to date.
+Nullifiers are emitted when reading values to make sure that they are up to date.

-#include_code remove /yarn-project/aztec-nr/aztec/src/state_vars/set.nr rust

 An example of how to use this operation is visible in the `easy_private_state`: